santosardr/genppi/test/README.md

     gephi test2/ppi-files/Ba_G002.dot &
 ```

 The GEPHI interface will ask you some basic questions about open a new workspace or append the data to an existing one.
 It also will ask you about the edges merge strategy.
 I use to sum several edges of the same pair of interacting proteins.
 For GENPPI, which could create three edges for a couple of interacting proteins, GEPHI will summarize in only one connection arrow.
-The OK button will open the interaction network.
-Initially, the interaction network appearance is a mass, completely aleatory distribution of vertices and connections.
+The *Ok* button will open the interaction network.
+Initially, the interaction network appearance is a mass, a completely aleatory distribution of vertices and connections.
 A more elegant view, for instance, is obtained by the options Window->Layout->Yifan Hu.
-One can see clusters of vertices.
-Another possibility is to calculate statistics according to the current topology.
+After that, you can see clusters of vertices.
+Another possibility is to calculate statistics according to the topology.
 The Window->Statistics open a lateral menu of possible calculations.
-For instance, the Network Diameter option allows us to calculate the Betweenness Centrality and other measures.
-All the calculated data is available in a spreadsheet-like format in the Data Laboratory view.
+For instance, the *Network Diameter* option allows us to calculate the Betweenness Centrality and other measures.
+All the calculated data is available in a spreadsheet-like format in the *Data Laboratory* view.
+Figure 1 depicts the GENPPI interaction network to genome Ba_G002.

 ![GEPHI sample for Ba_G002](https://github.com/santosardr/genppi/raw/master/doc/Ba_G002-GEPHI.png)

 ### Cytoscape https://cytoscape.org/

-After opening Cytoscape, generally via mouse action, you should ask for File->Import->Networking from File.
+After opening Cytoscape, generally via mouse action, you should access *File->Import->Networking from File*.
 Navigate to the folder used for GENPPI output and load the file "Ba_G002.sif".
-The Style menu (located at the left lateral menu) allows you to customize your view.
-To make a graph similar to the GEPHI style, you can change the Shape and Width options to Ellipse and 30, respectively.
-The Tool->Analyse Network menu allows for several topology measures at once, including Betweenness Centrality.
-Depending on the number of edges and vertices in your network, running this option can be very time-consuming.
+The *Style* menu (In general, located at the left lateral menu) allows you to customize your view.
+To make a graph similar to the GEPHI style, you can change the Shape and Width options to *Ellipse* and 30, respectively.
+The *Tool->Analyse Network* menu allows for several topology measures at once, including Betweenness Centrality.
+Running this option can be very time-consuming, depending on the number of edges and vertices in your network.
+Figure 2 depicts the Cytoscape interaction network to genome Ba_G002.

 ![Cytoscape sample for Ba_G002](https://github.com/santosardr/genppi/raw/master/doc/Ba_G002-Cytoscape.png)

 ### R https://www.r-project.org/

-Install R packages to handle protein interaction networks sometimes require previous dependencies.
-For instance, On installing the package *graph* demands the install of the installer package of the software provider, the *BiocManager*.
+Installing R packages to handle protein interaction networks sometimes requires previous dependencies.
+For instance, on installing the package *graph* demands the installer package of the software provider, the *BiocManager*.
 This process takes several minutes of downloading and installing:

 ```bash
     sudo R